rd--/blksc3/md/glossary.md

 The comment text is not printed.
 There is a [Workspace Comments](https://blksc3.rohandrape.net/?e=help/Guide/2.08%20Workspace%20Comments) section in the _Guide_.

+## World Wide Web

+The World Wide Web (Www) is an information system.
+It allows documents to be accessed over the internet using the Hypertext Transfer Protocol (Http).

 ## Zoom

 The workspace has controls to zoom in (⊕) and out (⊖) of the drawing, and to center it at its initial scale (⊙).
 A mouse scroll wheel will also control workspace scaling.
+The block drawing is implemented using vector drawing primitives and scales without artifacts.